California State Student Association: History

 In 1958, three years before the formation of the California State University (CSU) system, a group of Associated Students presidents founded the Student Presidents Association.
-This group initially served mostly as an informational forum for the campus student associations, but the fact that a well-organized statewide student association was firmly established when the CSU was founded ensured that the students had a place in the CSU's internal policy making from the beginning.
+This group initially served mostly as an informational forum for the campus student associations, but the fact that a well-organized statewide student association was firmly established when the CSU was founded ensured that the students had a place in the CSU's internal policy-making from the beginning.
 The Student Presidents Association was formally recognized by the CSU Board of Trustees in 1963, three years after the formation of the system itself and two months after the statewide Academic Senate held its very first meeting.

-The 1970s saw a revival in student governance in the CSU that carried through to the present day.
-In 1972 the Student Presidents Association sponsored legislation which authorized the expenditure of student body fees to fund a lobbyist for CSU students.
-The bill passed the legislature and was signed into law by then Governor Reagan.
+The 1970s saw a revival in student governance at the CSU that carried through to the present day.
+In 1972, the Student Presidents Association sponsored legislation that authorized the expenditure of student body fees to fund a lobbyist for CSU students.
+The bill passed the legislature and was signed into law by then-Gov. Reagan.

 By 1974, the student leadership had moved beyond the activism of the 1960s to become more articulate, intelligent, and politically astute.
-The student leaders of this era were quite successful both in the legislature and within the system, and are responsible for much of the foundation of student leadership that still exists today.
-Through their successes with Governor Brown and many legislators, they started the tradition of seeking victories in the legislature if they are not forthcoming from the system.
+The student leaders of this era were quite successful both in the legislature and within the system, and they are responsible for much of the foundation of student leadership that still exists today.
+Through their successes with Governor Brown and many legislators, they started the tradition of seeking victories in the legislature if they were not forthcoming from the system.

-By 1979 CSSA had become extraordinarily active, and many student body presidents were finding it difficult to fulfill both their campus and CSSA responsibilities and thus began appointing CSSA representatives (a few campuses had already started electing separate representatives).
-The Association decided to recognize this reality by renaming itself the California State Student Association in 1979.
+By 1979, the CSSA had become extraordinarily active, and many student body presidents were finding it difficult to fulfill both their campus and CSSA responsibilities and thus began appointing CSSA representatives (a few campuses had already started electing separate representatives).
+The association decided to recognize this reality by renaming itself the California State Student Association in 1979.

-In 2005, CSSA successfully lobbied for an 8% student fee freeze for the CSU that the Governor included in his January budget.
+In 2005, CSSA successfully lobbied for an 8% student fee freeze for the CSU that the governor included in his January budget.

-In 2009, the California State University faced a $584 million budget cut.
-The Board of Trustees and the Office of the Chancellor responded by implementing furloughs and work force reductions, a total fee increase of approximately 32%, enrollment caps anticipating a reduction of 40,000 qualified students in the next two academic years and additional campus by campus cuts to cover the remaining $190 million loss.
+In 2009, California State University faced a $584 million budget cut.
+The Board of Trustees and the Office of the Chancellor responded by implementing furloughs and work force reductions, a total fee increase of approximately 32%, enrollment caps anticipating a reduction of 40,000 qualified students in the next two academic years, and additional campus-by-campus cuts to cover the remaining $190 million loss.
 CSSA has continued its dedication to advocacy projects for the betterment of public higher education in California.
-CSSA continues to maintain regular communication with the California State Legislature, the Office of the Chancellor and the Board of Trustees and representatives from each of the 23 campuses meet on a monthly basis.
+CSSA continues to maintain regular communication with the California State Legislature, the Office of the Chancellor, and the Board of Trustees, and representatives from each of the 23 campuses meet on a monthly basis.